ericbannon/kubeturbo-openshift/README.md

 ![image](https://user-images.githubusercontent.com/34694236/136454150-98988dcc-7159-4ece-b991-349f666e2919.png)

-###### Expose over Openshift Route

-3. In the next screen, define the following values for the CRD to expose Turbonomic over a route.
+3. In the next screen, define the following values for the CRD

 Key                 |  Value                   | Description
 -----------------            | --------------------     | -------------
-openshiftingress.enabled        | true | exposes the UI over an Openshift route
+openshiftingress.enabled        | true | exposes the UI over an Openshift route global.securityContext.fsGroup  | group id for your project 's uid-range | group id from the uid-range assigned to the turbonomic project. *If assigned anyuid, you do not need this value assigned*

 ##### From the CLI

 If you prefer to deploy the CRD from the CLI, you can simply use the sample one included in this repo which has the default configuration and openshift ingress enabled instead of steps 1-3 above.

+*Note: If you did not grant the turbonomic service account access to anyuid, please modify the yaml file below with your fsGroup group id from the uid-range assigned to the turbonomic project*

 ```
 oc create -f https://raw.githubusercontent.com/ericbannon/kubeturbo-openshift/main/operator-cli-install/t8c/sample-crd-t8c.yaml